 What makes the difference between Japanese architecture and others?

-When we think about Japanese architecture, we have to consider its climate; high-temperature, humidity, heavy rainfall, earthquake resistance.
-We will look at the relationship with the climate in the section of Japanese architectural characteristics.
+When we think about Japanese architecture, we must consider its climate: high temperature, humidity, heavy rainfall, and earthquake resistance.
+We will look at the relationship with the climate in the section on Japanese architectural characteristics.

-Materials are primarily wood due to the abundance of timber and the relatively good resilience to earthquakes.
+Materials are primarily wood due to the abundance of timber and the relatively good earthquake resilience.

 The time distinctive architecture appeared was in the 6th century with the introduction of Buddhism.
 New temples became the center of worship while the previous tomb burial practices quickly became outlawed.

-The most influential Buddhism structure comes from mandalas (diagrams of the spiritual universe) of Shingon Buddhism which was introduced by the famed Buddhist priest, Kukai.
+The most influential Buddhist structure comes from mandalas (diagrams of the spiritual universe) of Shingon Buddhism, which was introduced by the famed Buddhist priest, Kukai.

 Kukai: Biography of Japanese Buddhist Superstar

-Shinto shrines began to be seen at this time as Buddhism temples stimulated the idea of permanent Shinto architecture.
+Shinto shrines began to be seen at this time as Buddhist temples stimulated the idea of permanent Shinto architecture.

 The first permanent capital, Heijo-kyo, was constructed in 708.
 The layout of its checkerboard streets and buildings was modeled after the Chinese capital of Chang’an.
 The city soon became an important center of Buddhist worship in Japan.

-Not long after that, Japanese architecture found its way in the original buildings, that satisfy the needs and wants of natives, and were suitable for each climate and topographies.
+Not long after that, Japanese architecture found its way into the original buildings that satisfied the needs and wants of natives and was suitable for each climate and topographies.

 Japanese Architecture Characteristics

-The very basic stuff we have to consider before we build any buildings in Japan; high-temperature, humidity, heavy rainfall, and earthquakes.
+The very basic stuff we have to consider before we build any buildings in Japan is high temperature, humidity, heavy rainfall, and earthquakes.

-The wood has been the main material due to its abundance and its breathability, that makes building to be well ventilated.
+Wood has been the main material due to its abundance and its breathability, which makes the building to be well ventilated.

-Architects have been designing the house with four seasons in mind, best house should manage the cold of the winter and keep it cool during the hot summer.
+Architects have been designing houses with four seasons in mind.
+The best house should manage the cold of the winter and keep it cool during the hot summer.
 Keep its openness to connect with nature.

 Tatami Mats (straw and rush mats)

-One of the most characteristic features of Japanese architecture should be Tatami mats.
+One of the most characteristic features of Japanese architecture is Tatami mats.
 Made of straw, Tatami keeps the room warm in winter and cool in summer.

-It absorbs the moisture when it rains a lot while it releases its moisture in the dry season.
+It absorbs the moisture when it rains a lot while releasing it in the dry season.
 The scent of Tatami has a calming effect, especially when it is new.

 It’s not cheap, but once you install them, it lasts long years to come.